hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/queries.md

 ## Step Three: Regenerate your business network archive

-After changing the files in a business network, the business network must be repackaged as a business network archive (`.bna`) and redeployed to the {{site.data.conrefs.hlfv1}} instance.
+After changing the files in a business network, the business network must be repackaged as a business network archive (`.bna`) and redeployed to the {{site.data.conrefs.hlf_full}} instance.

 1. Using the command line, navigate to the `tutorial-network` directory.